How to invest in the S&P 500 Index

 This method of investing makes sense for you if you want to test-drive all 500 S&P 500 stocks, then be able to trim down your holdings to focus on a smaller number of top performers.
 The transaction fees associated with this strategy are large, so this is generally recommended for investors with larger investing budgets and time on their hands.

 A mutual fund is a professionally-managed investment fund that pools money from a wide array of investors to invest in different assets, in this case the S&P 500 index as a whole.
-An S&P 500 mutual fund offers the same type of advantage that an ETF does, in that you’re invested in all 500 of the S&P 500’s stocks.
-However, unlike ETFs mutual funds cannot be freely traded and must be bought through a broker or directly from the fund.
+An S&P 500 fund offers the same type of advantage that the S&P 500 ETF does, in that you’re invested in all 500 of the S&P 500’s stocks.
+However, unlike ETFs mutual funds cannot be freely traded and must be bought through a stockbroker or directly from the S&P 500 fund.

 One negative of mutual funds is that they charge higher fees than ETFs do.
-Also, while a mutual fund defrays risk through diversification, it also means you’ll be stuck holding both the best- and worst-performing stocks within the broader S&P 500 index.
-(A mutual fund that invests in the S&P 500 is also commonly called an index fund).
+Also, while mutual S&P 500 fund defrays risk through diversification, it also means you’ll be stuck holding both the best- and worst-performing stocks within the broader S&P 500 index.
+(A mutual S&P 500 fund is also commonly called an index fund).

 An S&P 500 mutual fund makes the most sense for investors who want to buy and hold for a longer period of time, since it cannot be traded in the same way as an ETF.

 2. Use our top tips to be a successful investor